emericg/SmartServoFramework/README.md

 The executables will be located inside the `examples/build/` directory.

-### Serv communication
+### Serial communication

-> A full documentation if available inside the `doc/` directory.
+> A full documentation is available inside the `doc/` directory.

 This framework can be used with any combination of RS-232 ports, USB to TTL adapters, USB to RS-485 adapters, half or full duplex...
 But you'll need the right link for the right device.

-One more important thing: you need to power your servos with **proper power supply**.
+One more important thing: you need to power your servos with *proper power supply*.
 Shaky power sources have been known to cause interferences on serial bus, resulting in numerous packet corruptions.
 Be careful when using batteries and power converters!

 First you will need to make sure your software can access your serial port:
 * If you are running Linux, you will need special permissions from the `uucp` and/or `dialout` groups in order to access serial ports.
 You can add your user account to these groups with this command: `# useradd -G uucp,dialout $USER` (you'll need root credentials for this operation).